Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 10. Samoyed

-When do dogs shed their coats?
+When do dogs shed?

-1. Spring coat change (March to May):
+1. Spring Shedding (March to May):

-2. Autumn coat change (September to November):
+2. Autumn Shedding (September to November):

 In autumn, during the months of September to November, dogs prepare for winter by shedding their thin summer coat and growing a denser, warmer winter coat.